 - Submitted by Dahlia on 24th Nov 2016

 Biryani is one dish commonly made throughout India with slightly different flavors.
 It is believed to have Muslim origins.
 The more traditional way of making biryani involves layering the marinated meat with partially cooked rice and cooking it in dum.
 I will share that recipe next.
 This recipe that I have shared here is a more common way of making in Tamil Nadu.
-Its comparatively simpler to make with just one pot.
-The mutton, rice and spices are all cooked together.
+This instant mutton biryani is comparatively simpler to make with just one pot.
+The mutton, rice and spices are all cooked together using pressure cooker.
 As a result every grain of rice soaks up the flavors of the mutton and spices.

 I have already shared a variety of biryanis made with chicken, turkey, quail, prawns, mushroom etc. Mutton biryani always tops the list when it comes to taste and demand.
 It is made during all important occasions or festivals.
 During Christmas almost all houses in our place is filled with the aroma of biryani.
 For weddings too people prefer biryani these days.
 Not only that, this one pot biryani can be made any weekend.
 Here's the recipe.